viktor-lut/automation/README.md

 ````

 ## 10. Adding more tests:
-Add the old code by the following one in `test.js`:
+Replace the old code by the following one in `test.js`:
 ````
 import assert from 'assert';